Before and after colonizers

 My grandmother of course, was personally known to me.
 I have talked with her, been held by her, kissed by her, sat on her lap… She lived with us for a time… You get what I’m saying.

 If matrilineal descent were the only factor that mattered in any racial, ethnic, or religious affiliation, I would be nothing but a born 100% Native American.
 Fortunately for my children and grandchildren patrilineal matters too.
 Like me, they also have a clear lineage to women and men on Dawes Rolls.
 This lineage is why I and many of my descendants are enrolled members of the Muscogee (Creek) Nation.

-As I mentioned in my previous post, I believe “my 4 major ethnicities (Mvskoke, Jewish, Dutch, and English) are 100% complete layers, not 25% of each” and not only that but I feel them, I know the people, I am connected.
+I believe my 4 major ethnicities (Mvskoke, Jewish, Dutch, and English) are 100% complete layers, not 25% of each and not only that but I feel them, I know the people, I am connected.
 It’s not myth or lore or the result of a surprise DNA finding.

 I do find my DNA results to be informative though.
 For instance I was thrilled to discover African DNA, that confirms a common understanding that most Mvskoke have black ancestry as well.
 I’m excited and dying to know more, but I don’t know the people; I can’t claim I’m an African American.
 An ally is what I’ll always likely be.

 None of all this is to say my experiences in life have been as a fully Indigenous person growing up and living life from the reservation onward.
 I grew up in a time of assimilation and have been white passing most of the time.
 Culturally it’s a different story, I’ve been an urban Jew my whole adult life.

 And that’s it for now, stay tuned for more.